 The last variety of hair seal, the sea elephant,

 varies considerably from the preceding.
-Reference has already been
+Reference has already

 In the case of all the hair seals a layer of blubber several inches in thickness invests the body beneath the skin and acts as a conserver of warmth.
 They are largely of value for the oil produced by rendering down the blubber.
 The pelts are used for leather.